The Political Risk To Stocks

 There is a political risk to stocks brewing for quite some time.
 One wonders how much longer this development is going to be tolerated:

-One of the main reasons this has been happening is the emergence of shareholder capitalism, which has shifted income towards management of big corporations and it might also exerted some downward pressure on wages (see link for details).
+One of the main reasons this has been happening is the emergence of shareholder capitalism, which has shifted income towards management of big corporations and it might also have exerted some downward pressure on wages (see link for details).

 Shareholder capitalism might not even have been all that good for ordinary shareholders (from Prospect):

-from 1933 until 1976-roughly speaking, the era of "managerial capitalism" in which managers sought to balance the interest of shareholders with those of employees, customers, and society at large-the total real compound annual return on the stocks of the S&P 500 was 7.5 percent.
+from 1933 until 1976-roughly speaking, the era of "managerial capitalism" in which managers sought to balance the interest of shareholders with those of employees, customers, and society at large - the total real compound annual return on the stocks of the S&P 500 was 7.5 percent.
 From 1976 until 2011-roughly the period of "shareholder capitalism"-the comparable return has been 6.5 percent.
 Meanwhile, according to Martin's calculation, the ratio of chief-executive compensation to corporate profits increased eightfold between 1980 and 2000, almost all of it coming in the form of stock-based compensation

 And there could be worse to come.
 The fact that the top takes most of the economic gains from growth was one element that produced a revolt which led to the Trump presidency.
 The question is whether Trump's policies will be able to defuse this revolt.
 We are not terribly optimistic about that, as we will try to argue in this article.

 For now, the economic environment is fairly benign.
-Given the limitations of the growth in the labor force and productivity there is actually pretty solid economic growth.
-Unemployment is low, at 4.3% and wages are starting to pick up a tad.
+Given the limitations of the growth in the labor force and productivity, there is actually pretty solid economic growth.
+Unemployment is low at 4.3% and wages are starting to pick up a tad.
 But things will not always remain as benign as they are today, here are the main threats:

 - Economic upheaval